ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform

 #### Q61.
-FILL BLANK -

-- [x] A. Which flag would you add to terraform plan to save the execution plan to a file?
+FILL BLANK - Which flag would you add to terraform plan to save the execution plan to a file?

-- [ ] B. Type your answer in the field provided.
+- [ ] A. Type your answer in the field provided.
 The text field is not case-sensitive and all variations of the correct answer are accepted.

 > Reference https://www.terraform.io/docs/cli/commands/plan.html